Toddler: Developmental milestones

-Although it is useful to chart defined periods of development, it is also necessary to recognize that development exists on a continuum, with considerable individual differences between children.
+Although it is useful to chart defined periods of development, development exists on a continuum, with considerable differences between individual children.
 There is a wide range of what may be considered 'normal' development.
 However, according to experts, there are specific milestones that should be achieved by certain ages and stages in life in order to properly grow and develop.
 Medical experts also point out that children develop in their own time and suggest that carers should not worry too much if a child fails to reach all the milestones for their age range.
 Premature birth or illness during infancy may also slow down a young child's development.

 Below follows a rough breakdown of the kinds of skills and attributes which young children can be expected to have developed by different points during the toddler period.
-Citations for the information given are provided here.